codacy/codacy-cli-v2/README.md

 ## Overview

-The `codacy-cli-v2` is a command-line tool for Codacy that supports analyzing code using ESLint and uploading the results in SARIF format to Codacy.
+The `codacy-cli-v2` is a command-line tool for Codacy that supports analyzing code using ESLint, Trivy, and uploading the results in SARIF format to Codacy.
 It provides two main commands: `analyze` and `upload`.

 ### Commands

-- **`analyze` Command**: Runs ESLint analysis on the codebase.
+- **`analyze` Command**: Runs analysis tools on the codebase.
     - `--output, -o`: Output file for the results.
-    - `--tool, -t`: Specifies the tool to run analysis with (e.g., ESLint).
+    - `--tool, -t`: Specifies the tool to run analysis with (e.g., ESLint, Trivy).
     - `--format`: Output format (use 'sarif' for SARIF format to terminal).
-    - `--fix, -f`: Automatically fixes issues when possible.
+    - `--fix, -f`: Automatically fixes issues when possible (only applicable to certain tools).
     - `--new-pr`: Creates a new GitHub PR with fixed issues.

 - **`upload` Command With Project Token**: Uploads a SARIF file containing analysis results to Codacy.